Advanced Dry Needling Concepts: Comprehensive Approach to the Cervical and Thoracic Spine

-- If you do not see your health care profession listed, or practice outside of the United States, please contact Sue Falsone directly for more information.
+- If you do not see your healthcare profession listed, or practice outside of the United States, please contact us for more information.

 Each Therapist is to bring a concise summary of a current or former challenging cervical/ thoracic spine patient that they have treated and will discuss alternative strategies for pain management and return to function.

-You will receive an email 7-10 days prior to the course you register for with the fol-lowing:
+You will receive an email 7-10 prior to the course you register for with the following:

-- Log-in information and instructions for the back end of www.structureandfunction.net
+- Log-in information and instructions for your account atwww.structureandfunction.net

-- This log in information will allow you to access power points, class forums, helpful forms, etc
+- Your account information will allow you to access power points, class forums, helpful forms, etc.

 - Please be sure to log in successfully to the back end of the website prior to class